michaelmayer-hpe/Labs/Git/Base.md

 ## Access GitLab

 For this lab, we have installed a GitLab instance, accessible at *10.3.222.22:5454*.
+(Check that Javascript is enbaled as GitLab used it)

 With your favorite browser, access this address, and you will land on the homepage of our GitLab instance.